 With the exception of several purge systems on cooling towers that are necessary for the efficient functioning of the geothermal production facility, the proposed M-1 plant would be consistent with the County's general 35-foot height limitation.
-The purge systems would extend small portions of the plant to a height of approximately 40 feet.
-The purge systems are 'mechanical appurtenances' and as such are permitted height exceptions, subject to Director Review or Conditional Use Permit, in this district pursuant to Section 04.110 E.2 of the General Plan.
+The purge systems would be located on top of the air condensers and would sit slightly higher than the condensers because they operate utilizing gravity and are best able to function as intended when placed above the air condensers (see Figure 8).
+The purge tanks themselves are round containers, about 36 inches long by 24 inch diameter, with a two-inch diameter pipe (traps or vents) that would extend about two feet into the air, to a height of approximately 40 feet above ground level.
+There would be four purge tanks (and vent pipes) on each condenser, for a total of eight at the plant.
+There would also one one-inch-diameter lightning mast/rod on each corner of the air condensers that would extend about five feet above the tower (also to around 40 feet), as well as one lightning mast on the substation.
+The purge systems and the lightning masts are 'mechanical appurtenances' and as such are permitted height exceptions, subject to Director Review or Conditional Use Permit, in this district pursuant to Section 04.110 E.2 of the General Plan.
+These mechanical appurtenances are part of the CUP application for the Project and are evaluated in this EIR.
 These appurtenances would be nearly completely obscured by vegetation and the super-structure of the main plant and would be colored to blend with the existing background.

-Site restoration activities on the existing MP-I site would occur over an approximately 90-day period that is expected to begin approximately two years after commissioning of the new M-1 plant.
+Site restoration activities on the existing MP-I site would occur over an approximately 90-day period that would begin approximately two years after commissioning of the new M-1 plant.

 When the M-1 replacement plant begins startup operations, the existing MP-I plant operations would be reduced proportionally as geothermal fluid supporting the facility is incrementally moved from the existing plant to the new plant.
-This transition may take up to two years during which the two plants would both be operating at reduced capacity.
-Subsequently, there would be an additional 3-month period during which demolition and site restoration activities would be occurring on the MP-I plant site while the M-1 plant is in full operation.
-Human activity would be visible at both plant sites during this period and the two plants would be visible from certain vantage points during this temporary transition period.
+This transition would take up to two years during which the two plants would both be operating at reduced capacity.
+Subsequently, there would be an additional 3-month period during which demolition and site restoration activities would be visible at both plant sites during this period and the two plants would be visible from certain vantage points during this temporary transition period.